bigant88/BMAD-METHOD/README.md

 6. **Push to your fork** - `git push origin feature/amazing-feature`
 7. **Open a Pull Request** - CI/CD will run automatically on the PR

-Your contributions are tested when you submit a PR - no need to enable CI in your fork!
+Your contributions are tested when you submit a PR

 ## License